Arberesto/back-end-project/README.md

 If you need to interact with database in console, use command "psql -h localhost taskmanagertasks someuser" to connect to it on your machine.

+Security:

+By default sql migrations, you get two users:

+user - with password "hooray" and with role USER admin - with password "51thsong" and with role ADMINs

+You can easily change default password hashes and users themselfs in migrations.

 Start working:

 1. Open terminal in project root folder(where this README lies) and type "mvn package"